 Contrary to popular belief, astronomy and stargazing is not only for a lucky few.
 There’s no need for fancy and expensive telescopes, binoculars or spy glasses.
 Nothing could be further from the truth!
-The firmament above is for all of us to share and enjoy.
+All of us can share and enjoy the night sky.
 In fact, you can get started without any gear at all, viewing meteor showers, comets, constellations, and the Moon.
 Just like the first ancient astronomers did.
 Be warned, however.
 The more time you spend looking upward, the deeper into the cosmos you’ll want to see and explore.
-Spending night after night stargazing is nothing short from addicting!
+Spending night after night stargazing is nothing short of addictive!
 Trust us, we’ve been there.

-Everything’s not only about the night, though.
+However, don't think only interesting things happen at night!
 Other cosmic phenomena are only visible during the day.
 Solar eclipses obviously steal the crown for this, and they’re actually not a rare occurrence at all.
 On average, a solar eclipse occurs once every 18 months.
 Which more or less means there are two visible solar eclipses from Earth for every three years.
 All the more reason to know how to view and admire them safely!
-Luckily, making your own eclipse glasses at home is a fun and inexpensive way to gaze at eclipses safely.
+Luckily, making your own eclipse viewer at home is a fun and inexpensive way to gaze at eclipses safely.

 Because we’re well aware that you can’t get enough of the sky above us, we’ve prepared a special feature for you.
 By the end of this article you’ll have your first simple, affordable, and fun astronomy kit.
-Keep reading and find out how to make eclipse glasses at home!
+Keep reading and find out how to make an eclipse viewer at home!

 First of all, let us set this in stone: never look directly at the Sun without proper eye protection.
 You can seriously hurt your eyes permanently and even go blind.
-Which is why projecting the sun through your own DIY eclipse glasses is a safe and easy way to view an eclipse while keeping your eyes safe.
+Which is why projecting the sun through your own DIY eclipse viewer is a safe and easy way to see an eclipse while keeping your eyes safe.

-All you need to make eclipse glasses at home are the following supplies: an empty cereal box, a pencil, pen, or marker, scissors, tin foil, tape, a piece of white paper, a nail or needle (or something sharp to make a pinhole)...
+All you need to make an eclipse viewer at home are the following supplies: an empty cereal box, a pencil, pen, or marker, scissors, tin foil, tape, a piece of white paper, a nail or needle (or something sharp to make a pinhole)...
 And that’s basically it!

 Read carefully and follow the next steps to make your own safe solar eclipse glasses at home:

 - Start by emptying a cereal box.
-This will be the main part of our DIY eclipse glasses.
+This will be the main part of our DIY eclipse viewer.

 - Get a piece of white paper, place the cereal box upright on it, and trace its shape on the paper with a pencil, pen or marker.